TheRealAnonymous008/quartz/content/details/humanities/languages/Syntax.md

 * A **head initial** language always puts its heads before its complements.
 * A **head final** language always puts its heads after its complements.
 * A **mixed-headed** language will put its head either before or after its complements depending on other syntactical rules.
+* This means that some languages place the verbs before objects while others would place objects before verbs.
+* Some example pairings of this include
+	* The order of subject, object and verb
+	* The order of an adposition and its complement.
+	* The order of adjectives and nouns
+	* The order of adverbs and verbs.
+	* The relationship between the order of object and verb.
+	* The order of relative clauses and their head nouns
+	* The order of possessives
+	* Tenses

 ### Rules
 * **Projection Principle**: If a head selects for an argument, merge the head with the argument first and make the argument a **complement**.